uwumarogie/ITBL-Datenschutz/README.md

 ## Getting Started

 Make sure you have the following required software installed:

 - Node v20+ installed on your system.
 Make sure `npm` is available on your system.
   We recommend to use a version manager like [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm).
 - PostgresDB
-- A project on [supabase](https://supabase.com/) to use for SafeSpace

 > [!NOTE]
-> The app should be usable without supabase, but it has not been properly tested.
+> The deployed version uses supabase.
+We might be using more features of supabase in the future.
+If so, we will note this in the repository.

 First, set up your .env (or .env.local) file with the following variables:

 ```dotenv
 DATABASE_URL=postgresql://<user>:<password>@<host>:<password>/<databasename>
 NEXT_PUBLIC_API_BASE_URL=http://localhost:3000